 A trigger is evaluated at the start of a campaign—if a user performs the

 purchase event, they’re added to the campaign.
 You can refine the trigger by adding an event data filter or add other Filters and Frequency limits.
 You can find more details about campaign options here.

 Click Save to continue to the next step.
 In the Workflow Builder, you have full control over the content and schedule of your messages.
 A campaign can be simple and include one message—a receipt for the purchase.

 For our example, we’ve added additional actions to showcase a few of our most popular features:

 - An attribute update to keep an internal order count for the customer

 - A transactional email receipt, framed as a thank you message

 - A T/F branch to determine if this purchase is the customer’s first purchase

 - A one-day delay, so the customer isn’t bombarded with emails

 - A follow-up email offering a discount on their next order.

 These options can turn simple transactional messages into powerful campaigns that build customer loyalty through automated, yet personalized, messages.

 After you create a workflow you can choose a goal and set exit conditions.
-This optional step powers the conversion tracking metric in Customer.io campaigns and provides a mechanism to track the success of your campaign.
-Choose a relevant segment (like a person making a second purchase), and if a person enters/exits that segment after they receive, open, or click a tracked link in a message, we’ll attribute a conversion to your message.
+This optional step powers conversion metrics, helping you track the success of your campaign.
+You can choose an event or relevant segment (like a person making a second purchase); if a person performs the event or enters/exits that segment after they receive, open, or click a tracked link in a message, we’ll attribute a conversion to your message.
 Learn more about goals and exit conditions here.